2022 Argyll and Bute Council election: Aftermath

 Despite losing seats, the incumbent Conservative-Liberal Democrat-independent coalition—known as The Argyll, Lomond and Islands group (TALIG)—retained control of the council and Liberal Democrat councillor Robin Currie was re-elected as council leader while Conservative councillor Gary Mulvaney was elected as deputy leader.
 Cllr Maurice Corry was elected as Provost and Cllr Liz McCabe was elected as deputy Provost.

 Following the first meeting of the council, SNP group leader Jim Lynch accused the Liberal Democrats of "betrayal" after it emerged that Cllr Currie had approached the SNP group about coalition talks.
 However, Cllr Currie denied there had been a betrayal, adding it was "not how I see things on the ground" and that "naturally" TALIG would form the administration as the largest group.

 In December 2022, South Kintyre councillor Tommy MacPherson resigned from the ruling TALIG coalition citing concerns with the way the group operates.
 Cllr MacPherson had been elected as a Conservative councillor but sat as an independent following his resignation after being suspended from the Conservative group.
 In February 2023, the suspension was made permanent.
 Despite sitting as an independent, Cllr MacPherson remained a member of the Conservative Party.

 After a national freeze in council tax was announced by First Minister Humza Yousaf, Argyll and Bute Council voted to raise council tax by 10 per cent in February 2024.
 A row between the ruling TALIG administration and the Strategic Opposition Partnership resulted in an attempt by the opposition to take control of the council on 4 April 2024.
 A tied-vote for both council leader and Provost saw the opposition group take control of the council following a cut of a deck of cards.
 SNP councillor Jim Lynch took over as council leader from Cllr Currie and independent councillor Dougie Philand took over as Provost from Cllr Corry.
 The council subsequently voted to freeze the council tax.

+During 2024, Cllr Ian MacQuire became an independent councillor and was no longer part of the SNP.

 In February 2025, Cllr Alastair Redman was suspended by the Standards Commission for two months after making disrespectful and discriminatory comments about a child.

+In August 2025, Cllr Garret Corner resigned from the Conservatives and the opposition TALIG group and became an independent unionist councillor.

+In December 2025, Cllr Julie McKenzie resigned from the SNP to sit as an independent citing concerns over "bullying and disrespectful behaviour" that had not been addressed and a "politically-motivated witch hunt" against her.

+Dunoon councillor Daniel Hampsey defected from the Conservatives to Reform UK in January 2026.

+In March 2026, Luna Martin, the council's only Green councillor, defected to the SNP.